+Fig 4.c interface to import taxonomy file with its metadata

-The system has now your file in memory and waits for you to ask him to load the data in its intermediate table, called “staging”, that is where all checks will be implemented.
+The system uploads your file in memory and waits for you to ask him to load the data in its intermediate table, called “staging”/ This intermediate table allows to launch, interruptand resule semi-automated tests fo quality-check.

 Click on “Load in staging” at the end of the line that concerns your current import.

-When file is loaded in staging, system waits for you to ask him to check information and import what it can import.
-You could need to refresh the page to see this new state appear.
+When file is loaded in staging, system waits for you to ask him to check (ie. compare and marge with existing data in Darwin) information and import what it can import (new data).
+You could need to refresh the page to see this updated state appear.

 At the end of the check process, import is finished.
 And you can see the result by clicking on icon at the end of the line.